FDA Study Links Kratom to 152 Overdose Deaths

 Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by kratom, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

-What is Kratom and Why FDA Says it’s an Opioid: Washington Post Video
+Find Out Why FDA Says Kratom is an Opioid: Washington Post Video

 Short-term effects (>5 grams):